 On April 1, Governor Ron DeSantis issued a stay-at-home order for the state of Florida for 30 days.
 The U.S. Centers for Disease Control and Prevention (CDC) is currently recommending that all in-person events consisting of 10 people or more be postponed or canceled for the next eight weeks.
 With that guidance, an abundance of caution and keeping the safety of our members, participants, event goers, volunteers and staff our top priority, we are adapting and responding in the following ways…

-- The Foster Gallery at Grand Boulevard is open at reduced capacity with adjusted hours from Noon – 5pm, daily.
+- The Foster Gallery at Grand Boulevard is open at reduced capacity with hours from Noon – 7pm, daily.

-- From A Distance’ Virtual Art Exhibition goes live May 8.
+- From A Distance’ Virtual Art Exhibition launched on May 8.

-- Offering an Art on Demand series beginning April 15.
+- Art on Demand online event series began April 15.

 - Launched on Emergency Relief Fund and matching campaign for Artists on April 6.

 - Created an Advocacy page on our website with updates, action items and artist resources.

 - The Bayou Arts Center is open Tuesday – Thursday from 8am – 4pm through August 31.
 The CAA team remains available via email, phone and virtual meet-ups.

 - All meetings, classes and workshops at The Bayou Arts Center will be rescheduled for a later date.

 - ArtsQuest Fine Arts Festival scheduled for May 9 & 10 is rescheduled for October 10 & 11.

 - The Under the Sea fundraiser for the Underwater Museum of Art and the 2020 exhibit installation will be postponed.